alchemy-fr/devops-mailhog/README.md

 # devops-mailhog

-A simple mailhog stack with auth in file
+A simple mailhog stack with auth thue an htaccess in file

 ## auth setting